oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. method:: dbObject.getNextIndex(Number index)

     Returns the next index value for later use to obtain a value.
+If there are no elements in the collection following the specified index, it returns *undefined*.

     If the passed-in ``index`` parameter is not found in the :ref:`associative array collection types indexed by integers <indexbyplsinteger>`, then this